Emanant and emergent symmetry-topological-order from low-energy spectrum: Neighboring states of spin- Heisenberg chain

-\section{Neighboring states of spin-$\frac12$ Heisenberg chain}
+\section{Neighboring states of spin-$1/2$ Heisenberg chain}

-In this section, we explore the neighboring states of the gapless phase of $SO(3)$ symmetric Heisenberg chain described by $su2_1 \times \overline{su2}_1$ CFT.
-By neighboring states, we mean to consider only states induced by interactions of low-energy excitations.
-We assume the high energy excitations at energy scale of spin coupling remain unchanged as we change the interactions between low-energy excitations.
-What kinds of states that can be induced by changing the interactions between low-energy excitations in spin-$\frac12$ Heisenberg chain?
+In this section, we explore the neighboring phases to the $SO(3)$-symmetric Heisenberg chain \eqref{eq:Ham Heisenberg} whose low-energy description is given by the $\mathfrak{su}(2)_1\times \overline{\mathfrak{su}(2)}_1$ CFT.
+By neighboring phases, we mean only those that are induced by interactions of the low-energy excitations, i.e., we assume that the high-energy excitations, at the scale of microscopic exchange coupling, remain unchanged as we tune the interactions between the low-energy excitations.
+What type of phases can be stabilized by tuning the interactions between the low-energy excitations on the antiferromagnetic spin-$1/2$ Heisenberg chain?

-If we lower the $SO(3)$ spin-rotation symmetry to $S_x,S_y,S_z$ $\pi$-rotation symmetry, the emanant symmetry of the modified spin-$\frac12$ Heisenberg chain is described by symTO $\eD(D_8)$.
-If the high energy excitations are not affected, we still have the same symTO $\eD(D_8)$ even if we change the interactions between low-energy excitations.
-Thus the possible neighboring states of the modified Heisenberg chain are controlled by the emanant symTO $\eD(D_8)$.
-In particular, the gaped phases are classified by the Lagrangian condensible algebra of the symTO.
-We find that there are 11 gapped neighboring phases if we reduce $SO(3)$ to $ \Z_2^x\times \Z_2^z$, as discussed before.
+As shown in Sec.\ \ref{sec:symto}, when the full $SO(3)$ spin-rotation symmetry of the Hamiltonian \eqref{eq:Ham Heisenberg} is lowered down to discrete $\Z^x_2\times\Z^z_2$ subgroup, the emanant symmetries of the low-energy theory is described by the symTO $\eD(D_8)$.
+We expect that the emanant symmetries to be sill described by the same symTO even if we tune the interactions between the low-energy excitations as long as the high-energy excitations are not affected.
+Thus, the possible neighboring phases of the Heisenberg chain are controlled by the emanant symTO $\eD(D_8)$.

-From these 11 gapped neighboring phases with reduced symmetry, we can infer the neighboring states for the Heisenberg model with the full $SO(3)$ spin-rotation symmetry.
-In this case, there is an emergent $SO(4)$ symmetry, which contains the exact emanant symTO $\eD(D_8)$ and $SO(3)$ spin-rotation symmetry.
-The $S_4$ automorphism of the symTO $\eD(D_8)$ becomes part of the emergent $SO(4)$ symmetry.
+The gaped phases with the emanant symmetry are classified by the Lagrangian condensable algebras of the symTO $\eD(D_8)$.
+We find that there are 11 gapped phases if we reduce $SO(3)$ spin-rotation symmetry down to $\Z_2^x\times \Z_2^z$ subgroup, recall Sec.\ \ref{sec:d8}.
+Using these 11 gapped phases with $\Z_2^x\times \Z_2^z$ symmetry, it is possible to infer the neighboring phases for the Heisenberg model with the full $SO(3)$ spin-rotation symmetry.
+We shall keep in mind that in this case there is an emergent $SO(4)$ symmetry of the low-energy theory described by the $\mathfrak{su}(2)_1\times \overline{\mathfrak{su}(2)}_1$ CFT.
+This emergent $SO(4)$ symmetry contains the exact emanant symTO $\eD(D_8)$ as well as the $SO(3)$ spin-rotation symmetry.
+In particular, the $S_4$ automorphism of the symTO $\eD(D_8)$ matches the $S_4$ subgroup of the emergent $SO(4)$ symmetry.